 New Jerusalem Descends

-The next paragraph presents “New Jerusalem” to the reader and concludes the third literary division of the book.
-Having witnessed the destruction of “Babylon,” the “False Prophet,” the “Beast,” and the “Dragon,” John receives the vision of what awaits the faithful – “New Jerusalem descending from heaven to the earth.”
+The next paragraph presents “New Jerusalem” to the book’s audience and concludes its third literary division.
+Having witnessed the destruction of “Babylon,” the “False Prophet,” the “Beast from the Sea,” and the “Dragon,” John receives a vision of what awaits the faithful, a portraited of the holy city, “New Jerusalem, descending from heaven to the earth.”

-But the company that receives them consists of redeemed men and women from “every nation, tongue, nation, and people,” not just Israel.
+But the company that receives the promises consists of redeemed men and women from “every nation, tongue, nation, and people,” not just Israel.
 And the promise of land for Abraham and his “seed” finds its fulfillment in the “new heavens and new earth.”

 NEW HEAVENS AND EARTH